-35. On information and belief, at least since the filing of this Complaint, Defendant has knowingly and actively induced the infringement of one or more of the '124 patent claims by, inter alia, marketing, promoting, and offering for use the Accused Instrumentalities, knowingly and intending that the use of such instrumentalities by Defendant customers and by users infringes the '124 patent.
-For example, Defendant intends to induce such infringement by, among other things, promoting users to download and run its mobile applications, including at least applications for devices running the Android operating system, knowing that the use of the its applications on a user's portable device or smart phone in connection with supporting systems such as its server(s) infringes one or more claims of the '124 patent.

-36. On information and belief, at least since the filing of this Complaint, Defendant has contributed to the infringement of the '124 patent by, inter alia, marketing and promoting products and services.
+- 39. On information and belief, Defendant enters into agreements with customers and/or end users and others and conditions their use of Defendant's infringing software and its functionality, including but not limited to the Defendant app, upon consent with Defendant's Terms and Conditions and Privacy Policies, within this jurisdiction and elsewhere. - 40.
+On information and belief, at least since the filing of this complaint, Defendant has knowingly and actively induced the infringement of one or more of the '124 patent claims by, inter alia, marketing, promoting, and offering for use the Accused Instrumentalities, knowingly and intending that the use of such instrumentalities by Defendant customers and by users infringes the '124 patent.
+For example, Defendant intends to induce such infringement by, among other things, promoting users to download and run its mobile applications, including at least applications for devices running the Android operating system, knowing that the use of the its applications on a user's portable device or smart phone in connection with supporting systems such as its server(s) infringes one or more claims of the '124 patent. - 41.
+On information and belief, at least since the filing of this complaint, Defendant has contributed to the infringement of the '124 patent by, inter alia, marketing and promoting products and services.
 Defendant has used and promoted within the United States the Accused Instrumentalities, which are not staple articles or commodities of commerce suitable for substantial non-infringing use, and are known by Defendant to be especially made or especially adapted to the infringe the '124 patent.
 As a result, Defendant's Accused Instrumentalities have been used by its customers and by users to infringe the '124 patent.
 Defendant continues to engage in acts of contributory infringement of the '124 patent.

-37. By reason of the acts of Defendant alleged herein, S3G has suffered damage in an amount to be proved at trial.

-38. Defendant threatens to continue to engage in the acts complained of herein and, unless restrained and enjoined, will continue to do so, all to S3G's irreparable injury.
+- 42. By reason of the acts of Defendant alleged herein, S3G has suffered damage in an amount to be proved at trial. - 43.
+Defendant threatens to continue to engage in the acts complained of herein and, unless restrained and enjoined, will continue to do so, all to S3G's irreparable injury.
 It would be difficult to ascertain the amount of compensation that would afford S3G adequate relief for such future and continuing acts, and a multiplicity of judicial proceedings would be required.
 S3G does not have an adequate remedy at law to compensate it for the injuries threatened.